-Review the instructions on making a STS relay (.pdf) call.
+Review the instructions on making a STS relay call (.pdf).

-A hearing person may use a standard telephone to place a relay call and easily converse with a person who is deaf, hard of hearing or speech disabled.
+A hearing person may use a standard telephone (wired or wireless) to place a relay call and easily converse with a person who is deaf, hard of hearing, or who has a speech disability.

-Review the following instructions on making a Minnesota Relay call (.pdf).
+Review the instructions on making a Minnesota Relay call (.pdf).

-Allows a person who is deaf, hard of hearing, or speech disabled to use a TTY to communicate with the other person on the call.
-The CA reads the TTY user’s words to the hearing person, and types the hearing person’s words for the TTY user to read.
+This form of relay service allows a person who is deaf, hard of hearing, or who has a speech disability to use a TTY to communicate with the other person on the call.
+The CA reads the TTY user’s words to the other person, and types the other person’s words for the TTY user to read.

-An option for a person who can speak clearly but has hearing loss significant enough to prevent them from hearing and understanding conversations over the telephone.
+VCO is an option for a person who can speak clearly but has hearing loss significant enough to prevent them from hearing and understanding conversations over the telephone.
 Using VCO relay and a specially designed telephone with a text display, a VCO user can speak directly to the other person on the call.
 The CA types what is spoken by the other person for the VCO user to read.
-To use VCO relay you must have a TTY and a telephone, or a specially designed VCO phone.
+To use VCO relay you must have a TTY, and a telephone or a specially designed VCO phone.